kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 - [Vadim Makeev's slides ](http://pepelsbey.net/pres/push-it/) (in russian)

-    A nice slides on using the right elements for right purposes and all those things, however Vadim says that you shouldn't make a pointer cursor for buttons and I disagree there.
-Hope he'll make his mind after this article.
+    Nice slides on using the right elements for right purposes and all those things, however Vadim says that you shouldn't make a pointer cursor for buttons and I disagree there.
+Hope he'll make up his mind after this article.